-You must refer them to a person, the person Jesus Christ.
+You must refer them to the person of Jesus Christ.
 Programs are good, but they do not change lives.
 A moral lifestyle is good, but it does not change a person internally.
 Church is good.
 SS is good.
 But they do not change lives.

-Point people to Jesus.
+C. Point people to Jesus.
 If we point them to Church and fail to get them to Jesus, we have failed.
 If we encourage them to live a good life and fail to point them to Jesus, we have failed.
 If we feed their hungry stomachs but fail to get them to Jesus, we have failed.

 There was a little boy attending SS for the first time.
-Hi mother asked him "Who was your teacher?"
+His mother asked him "Who was your teacher?"
 He replied "I don't know but she must have been Jesus' grandmother.
-She did not talk about anyone else!"
+She didn't talk about anyone else!"